Investigative Framework

 What is treatment-resistant migraine?

-Treatment-resistant migraine refers to migraine attacks that persist despite appropriate trials of acute and preventive therapies.
+Treatment-resistant migraine refers to attacks that persist despite appropriate trials of acute and preventive therapies.
 It does not always mean the condition is untreatable.
-In many cases, it indicates that the dominant physiological drivers have shifted or that multiple layers are interacting simultaneously.
+In many cases, it indicates that dominant physiological drivers have shifted or that multiple layers are interacting simultaneously.

 Why do migraines stop responding to treatment?

 Migraine treatments often target a single mechanism, such as CGRP signaling or serotonin pathways.
-If another physiological layer becomes dominant - such as hormonal fluctuation, histamine load, or vascular underfill - the same interventions may become less effective over time.
+If another physiological layer becomes dominant - hormonal fluctuation, histamine load, or vascular underfill - the same interventions may become less effective over time.

 Why do migraines keep coming back?